gsbdarc/rf_bootcamp_2025/docs/day1.md

 ## The Yens and DARC

 The computing cluster is called the Yens.
-Its a powerful system with 5 interactive nodes, and 10 slurm nodes(7 CPU and 3 GPU).
+It's a powerful system with (as of July 2025) 5 interactive nodes, and 10 SLURM nodes(7 CPU and 3 GPU).
 The Yens has a petabyte of storage and is more powerful than your laptop.
-Its designed to handle large computing tasks doing work in groups and helping you and your professors publish papers and do research.
+It's designed to handle large computing tasks doing work in groups and helping you and your professors publish papers and do research.

 Today we are going to focus on the interactive nodes.